-- Phase I Pilot Plant Operations of the Company's three-phase business plan has been completed during the quarter.
-112,500 tonnes of mineralized material has been successfully leached on the 700' by 300' heap leach pad.
-The objective of this phase of the Company's business plan was to "prove the concept" regarding the Company's ability to crush the Moss Mine mineralization to 95% -1/4 inch, agglomerate it and recover the gold and silver by conventional heap leach processing; - As of September 30, 2014, overall gold recoveries to dore from Phase I are 80% with the -1/4 inch material recoveries estimated to be 82%.
-These numbers are well in excess of the levels used in the Company's PEA (75%) and indicate that the Moss Mine mineralization is amenable to heap leach processing technology.
+- Phase I Pilot Plant Operations of the Company's three-phase business plan was completed during the quarter.
+To recap, 112,500 tonnes of mineralized material was successfully leached on the 700' by 300' heap leach pad.
+The objective of this phase of the Company's business plan was to "prove the concept" regarding the Company's ability to crush the Moss Mine mineralization to 95% minus 1/4 inch material, agglomerate it and recover the gold and silver by conventional heap leach processing; - As of December 31, 2014, gold recoveries from solution for the minus 1/4 inch material are estimated to be 84%; however, the final reconciliation of actual recoveries is still pending.
+These numbers are well in excess of the levels used in the Company's Preliminary Economic Assessment ("PEA") of 75% and indicate that the Moss Mine mineralization is amenable to heap leach processing.
 The Company's "proof of concept" objective has been realized and the project has been significantly de-risked as a result.
-Silver recovery, at approximately 38%, is lower than the level in the PEA (55%); however, the Company did not construct a Merrill-Crowe system for Phase I, opting for the lower cost carbon adsorption system instead.
-A Merrill-Crowe system was stipulated for Phase II in the PEA and is still the basis for the Company's silver recovery planning for Phase II.
-Generally, higher silver recoveries can be expected with a Merrill-Crowe system; and - As of the date of this MD&A, the heap leach pad operation has transitioned into shut-down mode and the neutralizing of the solutions in the ponds and on the heap has commenced.
-Small quantities of gold and silver continue to be recovered from the heap solutions and are being adsorbed in the carbon columns.
-Carbon is being chemically stripped at an off-site facility and gold and silver sales are continuing.
-Final closure is expected in early December.
-At that time, the Company will place the leach facilities on care and maintenance in advance of a future construction decision relating to Phase II.
+Silver recovery, at approximately 38%, is lower than the level in the PEA (55%); however, the Company did not construct a Merrill-Crowe system for Phase I Pilot Plant Operations, opting for the lower cost carbon adsorption system instead.
+A Merrill-Crowe system was stipulated for Phase II Commercial Operations in the PEA and is still the basis for the Company's silver recovery planning for Phase II - Commercial Operations.
+Generally, higher silver recoveries can be expected with a Merrill-Crowe system; and

+As of the date of this MD&A, the heap leach pad operation has been shut down and placed on care and maintenance.
+Company staff monitor the site during working hours while Mohave Security monitors the site outside working hours, including weekends and holidays.
+In the meantime, the neutralizing of the heap continues.
+The Company will continue to preserve the facilities on site, in preparation of a future construction decision relating to Phase II - Commercial Operations.